 Summary and Our Work

 We offer online achievement testing for people of all ages who want to determine their strengths and weaknesses, whether they have a learning difference, or if executive functioning difficulties such as ADHD interfere with their performance.
 We can help design accommodations for those who need them.
+We can use these tests in our testing for twice-exceptional students (those who are gifted but also have emotional or social challenges or learning differences).
 Please feel free to contact us or schedule a consultation if you have any questions or would like to see how our services might benefit you or a loved one.

 author avatar